intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 The following table describes each `period` and formats used for `epoch` in the returned data.

-- The *compressed* format is used in hyperlinks (in the href attribute) and the *uncompressed* format is used in display attributes.
+- The *compressed* format is used in hyperlinks (in the `href` attribute) and the *uncompressed* format is intended for use in display labels.

 - An `instant` represents a single point in time (a millisecond) without data aggregation.